-- It’s about preparing seniors for courage with bouts of illness.
+- It’s about preparing seniors for the courage with bouts of illness.

-- It’s about preparing one another for a renewal of hope in distressed times.
+- It’s about preparing one another for a renewal of hope in distressing times.

 Advent is preparing those who feel exiled, alienated, lost or uncertain — to come back and receive his love and our embrace.